x1F/sip-framework/docs/core.md

 SIP Framework provides a Swagger documentation for the actuator endpoints out of the box.
 In case a custom Swagger documentation is needed it could be added by including the Swagger Apache Camel component.
 This component is only supporting the REST DSL component.
-For controller classes annotated with `@RestController` an entry is added to the default swagger docs.
+For controller classes annotated with `@WebController` an entry is added to the default swagger docs.
 This might not be the expected behavior for which reason the `REST DSL` component is recommended.

 The custom Swagger documentation could easily be added by defining it in the `restConfiguration` as seen in the